medimarket.com logo

 Physician, medical technology expert, blogger

-The information in this article is for informational purposes.
+The information in this article is for informational purposes only.
 Home therapeutic devices are intended to complement medical treatment and do not replace it.
-In case of complaints, consult your treating physician.
+Iontophoresis medications and selective stimulation protocols should always be initiated under the supervision of a treating physician or physiotherapist.

 Back